ohbug-org/ohbug/README.md

 Through the flexible plug-in system, functions such as performance monitoring, collection of specific information, and "screen recording" of black technology can be realized.

-Will support Mini Program, NodeJS, React Native and other JavaScript platforms.
+Will support NodeJS, React Native and other JavaScript platforms.

 ## Packages